 - Medical caregivers, including doctors, nurses, physical therapists, and other medical professionals

-- Primary caregivers, who may cover personal care of basic needs for seniors.
+- Primary caregivers may cover personal care of basic needs for seniors.
 This can include providing medications, dressing the senior, grocery shopping and providing nutritious meals, bathing them, and keeping them company (read our article, Caregiver VS CNA, about their differences)

-- Secondary caregivers, who can step in during the absence of a primary caregiver as well as for doctor’s appointments, errands, on weekends, or on nights and mornings
+- Secondary caregivers can step in during the absence of a primary caregiver as well as for doctor’s appointments, errands, weekends, or on nights and mornings

 - Community caregivers, such as someone in a neighborhood who may help with mail delivery and house maintenance